MicrosoftDocs/learn/learn-pr/azure/secure-apps-azure-container-instances-sidecar/includes/2-deploy-into-virtual-network.md

     exit
     ```

-1. Create the database that the application will connect to.
-You will use the smallest Azure SQL Database SKU (Basic) to reduce costs, but note that this size is not recommended for production environments:
+1. Run the following Azure CLI commands to create the database that the application connects to.
+In this example, you use the smallest Azure SQL Database SKU (Basic) to reduce costs.
+This size isn't recommended for production environments:

     ```azurecli
     # Create database